How to Choose a 529 College Savings Plan

 A 529 Plan is an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
 It is named after Section 529 of the Internal Revenue Code which created these types of savings plans in 1996.
-Funds invested in a 529 plan grow tax deferred and can then be accessed tax free as long as the funds are used for higher education.
+Funds invested in a 529 plan grow tax deferred and can then be accessed tax free as long as the funds are used for higher education at any accredited institution anywhere in the world.
 In addition, with the 2018 changes to the tax code, families can use 529 plans to finance K-12 private education.
 The focus of this post is how to find the right 529 for your family.
 If you want more information on how the 529 works check out this post 11 secrets of 529 College Savings Plans.

 If your family is considering opening a 529 plan that is fantastic!
 What do you do now?

 Families can buy a state sponsored 529 plan from ANY state in the US.
 Many families do not realize this fact.
 They think they are restricted to buying the state plan offered by their home state.

 Sometimes, buying from your state plan is a good idea.
 Some states provide a tax deduction to residents who invest in that state’s 529 college savings plan.
 Ohio recently increased their available deduction from $2,000 to $4,000 per year.
 You need to consider if the deduction will have a higher value than the potential earnings in a plan outside your state